sageserpent-open/kineticMerge/documents/designNotes/blindAlleys.md

 It worked very well - in some respects, too well, because the collision resistance masked a bug in `CodeMotionAnalysis` provoked by fingerprint collisions between unrelated content.
-What did for it was the substantial overhead of precomputing the polynomial representation that is required to bootstrap a fingerprinting session.
+What did for it was the substantial overhead of precomputing the irreducible polynomial representation that is required to bootstrap a fingerprinting session.

 Using a classic rolling hash algorithm, as would typically be used by the Rabin-Karp search algorithm (which is *not* the same as Rabin fingerprinting), yielded far better performance at the expense of encountering collisions - trying